vasyl91/DisplayMediaTitles/README.md

 	If you encounter `Storage Access Framework is currently not available` toast, then please install [DocumentsUI-10.apk](https://github.com/vasyl91/Display-Media-Titles/releases/download/v1.0.8/DocumentsUI-10.apk) (credit to [FYTuis7862BinRepo](https://github.com/hvdwolf/FYTuis7862BinRepo) by [hvdwolf](https://github.com/hvdwolf)).

 	DocumentsUI-10.apk is meant for FYT devices and probably won't get along with phones.
 If you encounter it on the phone you'll have to find according app yourself.

-	Changing default file picker app might also come in handy.
+	Changing the dafault file picker app to the built-in app might also come in handy.
 Different devices different solutions, finding them is up to you.

 	[<img src="./images/11.png" width="50%">](./images/11.png)